In a previous tutorial, we discussed how the

 The SIGINT signal sent by the

-CTRL-C combination is one of many signals that can be sent to programs.
-Most signals do not have keyboard combinations associated with them and must be sent using the
+CTRL + C combination is one of many signals that can be sent to programs.
+Most signals do not have keyboard combinations associated with them and must instead be sent using the

-We mentioned above that foreground process will block access to the shell for the duration of their execution.
-What if we start a process in the foreground, but then realize that we need access to the terminal?
+As mentioned previously, foreground process will block access to the shell for the duration of their execution.
+What if you start a process in the foreground, but then realize that you need access to the terminal?

-CTRL-Z, our terminal registers a "suspend" command, which then sends the SIGTSTP signal to the foreground process.
-This will basically pause the execution of the command and return control to the terminal.
+CTRL + Z, your terminal registers a “suspend” command, which then sends the SIGTSTP signal to the foreground process.
+Essentially, this will pause the execution of the command and return control to the terminal.

 ping command with

-command, which will allow us to bypass any shell aliases that artificially set a maximum count on the command:
+command, which will allow you to bypass any shell aliases that artificially set a maximum count on the command: